Instance-JS/Instance/docs/classes/constructor-return-override.md

-# Constructor Return Value Override in JavaScript Classes
+# Using Constructor Return Override in JavaScript Classes

 In JavaScript, a class constructor follows specific rules regarding its return value, which can be leveraged to implement patterns like factories or singletons.